Create a custom proxy page for the cross-domain library in SharePoint

 To create the SharePoint Add-in project

 Open Visual Studio as administrator.
-(To do this, right-click the Visual Studio icon on the Start menu, and choose Run as administrator.)
+(To do this, right-click the Visual Studio icon on the Start menu, and select Run as administrator.)

 To edit the add-in manifest file

-In Solution Explorer, right-click the AppManifest.xml file, and choose View code.
+In Solution Explorer, right-click the AppManifest.xml file, and select View code.